-At a minimum, if you were to become disabled, you would likely need someone to act on your behalf to pay your bills; collect your income; sell your property; authorize medical treatment and do all the things that you would normally do for yourself.
+For example, if you were to become disabled you would likely need someone to act on your behalf to pay your bills; collect your income, sell your property, authorize medical treatment, and do all the things that you would normally do for yourself.
 Most people give a power of attorney to their spouse.

-First, and foremost, you need to be able to trust whomever you select.
+First, you need to be able to trust whomever you select.
 That person will likely have broad discretion to make significant decisions about your affairs.
-So, preferably, you want someone who knows you well and would have a good idea what you would want should the time come when they have to make decisions for you.
+Preferably, you want someone who knows you well and would have a good idea of your wishes should the time come when they have to make decisions for you.

-In most cases, the power of attorney will include the authority to manage your financial affairs; sell your assets; pay your debts, etc. So, preferably, in that case, your agent should be knowledgeable and comfortable with financial matters.
+In most cases, the power of attorney will include the authority to manage your financial affairs, sell your assets, pay your debts, etc. In that case, your agent should be knowledgeable and comfortable with financial matters.

-Every state has different rules regarding the specifics of what is required for a valid power of attorney in the state in question.
-The differences are usually more about format, notary, and witness requirements; rather than substantive differences.
+Each state has different rules regarding the specifics of what is required for a valid power of attorney in that state.
+The differences are usually more about format, notary, and witness requirements rather than substantive differences.
 There are many books and software programs that can help you learn about and create a power of attorney.
 Click here to see some of those.

 Here are links to articles that generally discuss power of attorney preparation in most states: